actionml/docs.actionml.com/single_machine.md

 </configuration>
 ```

-- `conf/regionservers`

-		some-master
-		some-slave-1
-		some-slave-2

-- `conf/backupmasters`

-        some-slave-1

 - `conf/hbase-env.sh`

 		export JAVA_HOME=${JAVA_HOME}
 		export HBASE_MANAGES_ZK=true # when you want HBase to manage zookeeper

+The line with `HBASE_MANAGES_ZK` is super important otherwise you will get Zookeeper errors starting up.

 6.4.2 Start HBase

     `bin/start-hbase.sh`

-At this point you should see several different processes start on the master and slaves including regionservers and zookeeper servers.
+At this point you should see several different processes start on the master including zookeeper.
 If there is an error check the log files referenced in the error message.
-These log files may reside on a different host as indicated in the file's name.

-**Note:** It is strongly recommend to setup these files in the master `/usr/local/hbase` folder and then copy **all** code and sub-folders or the to the slaves.
-All members of the cluster must have the same code and config

 ##7.
 Setup PredictionIO

 7.1 Build PredictionIO

-If you have installed in the past see the [upgrade instructions](/docs/install).
+**Note**: if you have installed in the past see the [upgrade instructions](/docs/install).

 We put PredictionIO in `/home/aml/pio-aml` so change to that location and run

     ./make-distribution